simpletoimplement/runkit7-runkit7/README.md

 Things to do in the near future:

--	Fix bugs related to function and method manipulation
+-   Fix bugs related to edge cases of function and method manipulation
--	Fix property manipulation support
+-   See if constant manipulation in the same file can be fixed, e.g. by recompiling functions using those constants.
--	See if constant manipulation in the same file can be fixed
+    It was broken because php7 compiler inlines the constants automatically in the generated opcodes.

 Things to do after that:

--	Work on `runkit_lint`
+-   Replace property manipulation with runkit_default_property_modify
--	Work on `class_adopt` and `class_emancipate`
+-   Support and test php 7.1 constant visibility
--	See if `runkit_import`/`runkit_lint` can be implemented
+-   See if `runkit\_lint` can be implemented

 UPSTREAM DOCUMENTATION
 ======================